Frequently asked questions

-Employment insurance (EI) is Canada's version of Unemployment Insurance (UI), and does not apply to US unemployment claims.
-Employment Insurance (EI) provides regular benefits to individuals (in Canada) who lose their jobs through no fault of their own (for example, due to shortage of work, seasonal or mass lay-offs) and are available for and able to work, but can't find a job.
+Employment insurance (EI) is Canada's version of Unemployment Insurance (UI) and does not apply to US unemployment claims.
+Employment Insurance (EI) provides regular benefits to individuals (in Canada) who lose their jobs through no fault of their own (for example, due to a shortage of work, seasonal or mass lay-offs) and are available for and able to work, but can't find a job.
 Always apply for EI benefits as soon as you stop working.
 You can apply for benefits even if you have not yet received your Record of Employment (ROE).
 If you delay filing your claim for benefits for more than four weeks after your last day of work, you may lose benefits.
 If you are a Canadian citizen, please click here to learn more about this program.

 What are world bank jobs?

 The World Bank is a vital source of financial and technical assistance to developing countries around the world.
 Established in 1944, the World Bank Group is headquartered in Washington, D.C.
 We have more than 10,000 employees in more than 120 offices worldwide.
 They are continually in search of the brightest, most talented individuals from around the globe, and are proud to employ a dedicated and committed workforce that is diverse in gender, nationality and ethnic background.